devu007/Breast_cancer_classification/README.md

 * Data set used was derived from a test known as fine needle aspiration, I used sklearn.datasets to directly use the data.
 * Used Logistic Regression Model to train the data.
 * Used accuracy score to judge the trained data.
+* Used Jupyter Notebook for coding and compilation.